ivaeisaenen/CyberSecurityBaseProjectI/README.md

 ```python
 DEBUG = True
 ```
-2. Description: Debug mode is left on in setting.py
+2. Description: Debug mode is left on in setting.py.
+Enabling debug mode greatly increases risk of sensitive data leakage as [Django debug](https://docs.djangoproject.com/en/dev/ref/settings/#debug) informations says "Never deploy a site into production with DEBUG turned on" even they promise they do their best to obscure secure information.
-3. How to fix: Change the affected line to:
+3. How to fix: Change the affected line in setting.py file to following:
 ```python
 DEBUG = False
 ```

-### FLAW 4 A05:2017-Broken Access Control / A01:2021-Broken Acces Control
+### FLAW 4 A05:2017-Broken Access Control / A01:2021-Broken Access Control
 1. Source: [views.py line 62](https://github.com/ivaeisaenen/CyberSecurityBaseProjectI/blob/c666851fafbe2b2c5d6c83741c580d01a0168212/messenger/views.py#L62)
 2. Description: Access to user data is not done secure way but as GET parameter which can be altered by anybody to see any user profile:
 ```python
 current_user = User.objects.get(id=int(user_id.split()[0])).
 ```
-There is also ```python @csrf_exempt``` decorator for filter_messages_by_users function which should be removed and proper {% csrf_token %} introduced in the index.html for the given form.
+There is also ```@csrf_exempt``` decorator for filter_messages_by_users function which should be removed and proper ```{% csrf_token %}``` introduced in the index.html for the given form.

 3. How to fix: Using request.user to get current user to show only current logged in user profile as instructed in FLAW 2 section.
-Generally authentication or confidental data inputs should not be handled using GET commans and authentication should be verified with CSRF token.
+Generally authentication or confidential data inputs should not be handled using GET commands and authentication should be verified with CSRF token.

 ### FLAW 5 A03:2017-Sensitive Data Exposure / A02:2021-Cryptographic Failures or A04:2021-Insecure Design
 1. Source: [setting.py line 23](https://github.com/ivaeisaenen/CyberSecurityBaseProjectI/blob/c666851fafbe2b2c5d6c83741c580d01a0168212/cyber3/settings.py#L23)
 2. Description: Sensitive data leakage as secret key is stored in github repository
-3. How to fix: Remove the line and replace with:
+3. How to fix:
+Remove the line and replace with:
 ```python
     with open('/etc/secret_key.txt') as f:
         SECRET_KEY = f.read().strip()